 A: The SYSTEM and SYSAUX tablespaces are always created when the database is created.
 One or more temporary tablespaces are usually created in a database along with an undo tablespace and several application tablespaces.
 Because SYSTEM and SYSAUX are the only tablespaces always created with the database, they are the default tablespaces.

-Q: What type of tablespace does SYSTEM and SYSAUX belong to?
+Q: What type of tablespace do SYSTEM and SYSAUX belong to?

 A: SYSTEM and SYSAUX are always created as SMALLFILE tablespace.